NAIS Lowland Pilot: West Wiltshire

 For further information on a project or any other aspect of the work of the Historic Places Investigation Team please contact us via email using the link below.

 Dr Jonathan Last

 Dr Jonathan Last is an archaeologist specialising in prehistory.
 He has worked in various roles for English Heritage and Historic England since 2001.
-He is currently Landscape Strategy Manager in the Historic Places Investigation team.
+He is currently Landscape Strategy Adviser in the Archaeological Investigation team.